Last Updated: October 17, 2019

 ClearStar may transfer your personally identifiable information to other countries outside of your home country, including to the United States (“U.S.”), by whatever means is determined to be appropriate in order to perform a background check that you authorized.
 Your information may also be processed and stored in other countries where ClearStar’s service providers are located.
 Your information may be subject to U.S. or other laws for disclosure and may be accessible to foreign law enforcement, national security agencies, or courts.
 Note that the laws regarding personal information in some of the jurisdictions involved may be different or less stringent than the laws of the country in which you reside.
 Please be aware that ClearStar may be required to disclose an individual’s personal information in response to a lawful request by public authorities, including to meet national security or law enforcement requirements.

 ClearStar utilizes a variety of methods to transfer personal information across country borders.
 This can include consent, contractual methods, and/or regulatory authority certifications.
 ClearStar maintains appropriate contracts in place with service providers who may view your personal information.
-In the case of EU and Swiss Personal Data, ClearStar abides by the EU-U.S. and the Swiss-U.S. Privacy Shield Frameworks (“Privacy Shield”) developed by the U.S. Department of Commerce.
+In the case of EU, UK, and/or Swiss Personal Data, ClearStar abides by the EU-U.S. and the Swiss-U.S. Privacy Shield Frameworks (“Privacy Shield”) developed by the U.S. Department of Commerce.
+Commitment under the Privacy Shield extends to personal data received from the UK in reliance on Privacy Shield.

 CLEARSTAR’S EU & SWITZERLAND PRIVACY STATEMENTS